Warning: Pre-Alpha

 How to use stat blocks

-Creature stat blocks share many of the stats a player character has, such as hit points, armor, initiative, and attributes.
+Creature stat blocks share many of the stats a player character has, such as hit points, damage threshold, initiative, and attributes.
 However, one major difference is that stat blocks do not use action points.
 Instead, a stat block states how many actions the creature can take on its turn.
 It can take an action to:

 • Move up to its movement speed,